rmorshea/pybooster/docs/src/concepts.md

         assert get_auth() is get_auth()
 ```

+!!! tip

+    The `shared` context can be useful for debugging if you aren't sure what the
+    current value is.

 You can, instead or additionally, override the current values for a dependencies by
 passing a mapping of dependency types to desired values under the `values` keyword: